ynput/OpenPype/website/docs/artist_hosts_maya_xgen.md

 # Error: XGen:  Failed to import collection from file P:/PROJECTS/OP01_CG_demo/shots/sh040/work/Lighting/cg_ball_xgenMain_v035__ball_rigMain_01___collection.xgen  #
 ```

-### Workfile Incremental Save

-When you increment the Maya workfile to a new version, all `.xgen` and `.xgd` files referenced by the Xgen collection in the workspace is incremented as well.

 ## Create

 Create an Xgen instance to publish.
 This needs to contain only **one Xgen collection**.